oracle/opengrok/Developer-intro.md

 3. Exuberant ctags (from source, no IPS package yet)
 4. Git (`pkg install git`)
 5. Netbeans (with bundled Tomcat)
+6. other SCMs (e.g. `pkg install mercurial subversion`, will be handy for testing)

 Also, it would not hurt if you created an issue (https://github.com/OpenGrok/OpenGrok/issues) and mentioned that you will be working on it.